hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 * `identity` - (Optional) An `identity` block as defined below.

-* `managed_boot_diagnostics_enabled` - (Optional) Should the managed boot diagnostics be enabled on this Linux Virtual Machine?
-Defaults to false.

 * `max_bid_price` - (Optional) The maximum price you're willing to pay for this Virtual Machine, in US Dollars; which must be greater than the current spot price.
 If this bid price falls below the current spot price the Virtual Machine will be evicted using the `eviction_policy`.
 Defaults to `-1`, which means that the Virtual Machine should not be evicted for price reasons.

 -> **NOTE:** This can only be configured when `priority` is set to `Spot`.